 The Astra free version is also the most popular WordPress theme, right behind the official themes at the WordPress theme repository.

-In addition to the free, Astra Pro offers a ton of advanced features for the Pro WordPress users.
+In addition to the free, Astra Pro offers a ton of advanced features for Pro WordPress users.
 The Pro-addon for Astra enables several pro modules and unlocks the potential to create any great site with WordPress.

-The Astra Premium theme features includes
+The Astra Premium theme features include